codeledge/entitree-flex/README.md

   nodeWidth: 40, // default node width in px
   rootX: 0, // set root position if other than 0
   rootY: 0, // set root position if other than 0
-  sourcesAccessor: "parents", // the prop used to go up the ancestors
+  sourcesAccessor: "parents", // the prop used as the array of ancestors ids
   sourceTargetSpacing: 10, // the "vertical" spacing in vertical layout
-  targetsAccessor: "children", // what prop to use to pick up children };
+  targetsAccessor: "children", // the prop used as the array of children ids
+  orientation: "vertical", // "vertical" to see parents top and children bottom, "horizontal" to see parents left and children right
+};
 ```